Frequently asked questions

 Recipients are notified via email and regular mail after the selection committee reviews applications.

-Whom should I contact with questions before I enroll?
+What if I have questions before I enroll?

 No, but scholars’ academic progress is monitored to make sure they’re meeting program requirements.
 For each year of support, you’ll also need to sign a new loan agreement.